Regulation

 iii.
 University attended;

-3. When completing the application, the team must ensure that each member complies with the Declaration of Commitment and the Declaration of Image and Personal Data Rights.
+3. When completing the application, the team must ensure that each member confirms compliance with both the Commitment Statement and the Image and Personal Data Rights Statement.

 a.
-The Declaration of Commitment confirms the presence of all members of each team in the Consulting Challenge: Crafting Solutions [Part II] phase of the Consulting Challenge, should the team be selected for this phase.
+The Commitment Statement confirms the presence of all team members in the Consulting Challenge: Crafting Solutions [Part II], should the team be selected for this phase.

 b.
-The Declaration of Image and Personal Data Rights allows PwC to capture, with the consent of all participants, images and videos throughout the event.
+The Image and Personal Data Rights Statement authorizes PwC, with the consent of all participants, to capture images and videos throughout the event.

-4. If the application does not meet the mandatory requirements and/or does not contain all the mandatory information, the registration will be considered invalid and the team will not be considered for participation in the PwC Consulting Challenge.
+4. If the application does not meet the mandatory requirements and/or does not include all required information, the registration will be considered invalid and the team will not be eligible to participate in the Consulting Challenge.

-5. Teams accepted for the Consulting Challenge: Crack the Data [Part I] will be notified by May 6th, 2025.
-Participants will be sent a confirmation of their registration for the PwC Consulting Challenge.
+5. Acceptance of the teams for the Consulting Challenge: Crack the Data [Part I] will be communicated by 7 April 2026.
+A confirmation of registration will be sent to the participants.

-6. The Competition may be cancelled at any time, without any liability for PwC Portugal.
+6. This competition may be cancelled at any time, without any liability arising for PwC Portugal.

 6. Consulting Challenge phases and schedule

-2. Consulting Challenge: Crack the Data [Part I] is a preliminary phase of the case study and aims to qualify 6 (six) teams for the Consulting Challenge: Crafting Solutions [Part II] phase.
-This will be held virtually.
+2. Consulting Challenge: Crack the Data [Part I] is a preliminary phase of the case study, aimed at selecting 6 (six) teams to advance to Consulting Challenge: Crafting Solutions [Part II].
+This phase will take place virtually.

-3. The Consulting Challenge: Crafting Solutions [Part II] corresponds to the final phase of the event, and will be held in person at PwC's offices in Porto and Lisbon.
+3. Consulting Challenge: Crafting Solutions [Part II] corresponds to the final phase of the event and will take place in person at PwC’s offices in Porto and Lisbon.

-4. The different phases and dates of the Consulting Challenge are identified in the following table:
+4. The different phases and dates of the Consulting Challenge are presented in the following table:

 Consulting Challenge